craigahobbs/file-prompt/README.md

 ## Configuration Files

-The ctxkit JSON configuration file allows you to contruct complex prompts in a file, potentially using message variables for adding specialization.
+ctxkit JSON configuration files allow you to contruct complex prompts in one or more JSON files.

 The ctxkit `-g` argument outputs the JSON configuration file format defined using the [Schema Markdown Language](https://craigahobbs.github.io/schema-markdown-js/language/).